chaturec/chaturbate-recorder-and-downloader/README.md

 2) It is crucial to be aware of the copyright laws applicable in your country before engaging in any recording activities.

-3) We are unable to monitor compliance with "fair use," "fair dealing," or "private copying exception" laws in all countries; therefore, it is advisable to verify the applicable regulations in your specific country.
+3) We are unable to monitor compliance with "fair use", "fair dealing", or "private copying exception" laws in all countries; therefore, it is advisable to verify the applicable regulations in your specific country.

 ### Legal Status in Different Countries